Skip to main content

 Brief course description:

-This is a 17-week, Level 1 Speaking and Listening exam course.
+This is an 18-week, Level 1 Speaking and Listening exam course.

 Objectives: